 • The marine cemetery and its cenotaphs

-• The squares of the Caillaud cliff
+• On squares of the Caillaud cliff

 Top 5 unmissable places in Mornac-sur-Seudre